 At Alimentary we've collaborated with museums and galleries, like the Montreal’s Space for Life Insectarium with whom we co-hosted North America's first international conference on edible insects, Eating Innovation Conference: the art, culture, science and business of entomophagy.
 We've worked with single proprietor food start-ups who joined the Toronto Office Markets, selling locally grown produce or regionally made cheeses.
 We collaborate with artists and writers, architects and inventors, scientists, sociologists, musicians, farmers and chefs.
 We'd love to hear from you.

 About the image:

 I love this image.
 To me, it holds promise in its folds.
 I love foods that are wrapped and that need revealing.
 Little presents are ravioli, spring rolls, vine rolls, samosas…happily, the list goes on and on.
-I love the surprise that's hidden from view by the wrapper; the delight of opening it or biting in; the excitement of the contrasting textures, temperatures, and tastes of the contents and the shell.
+I love the surprise that's hidden from view by the wrapper; the delight of opening it or biting into it; the excitement of the contrasting textures, temperatures, and tastes of the contents and the shell.
 I am convinced that food tastes better when it is treasured, and wrapped things feel like treasures to me.
 The image is a detail of a sculpture called Chrysalis by artists Marjan Verstappen and Han Zhang.
-The piece was the anchoring artwork of the Discovery Gallery exhibition at the Eating Innovation 2014, a conference and set of gatherings which explored the art, culture, science and business of entomophagy.
+The piece was the anchoring artwork of the Discovery Gallery exhibition at Eating Innovation 2014, a conference and set of gatherings, which explored the art, culture, science and business of entomophagy.
 More images of the sculpture and of the conference are available here.